-Catawba College participates in the College Level Examination Program (C.L.E.P.) and will award credit toward graduation to students who earn grades of 50% or better in the Subject Examinations.
+Catawba College participates in the College Level Examination Program (C.L.E.P.) and will award credit (provided we offer a comparable course) toward graduation to students who earn grades recommended by ACE in the Subject Examinations.
 These examinations are not offered at Catawba College.